codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-03-tr5.md

 > EXEC (Expecting an array of responses for the queued commands)
 ```

-The response to the `EXEC` command should be its usual response because no key were watched using this client.
+The response to the `EXEC` command should be its usual response because no keys were watched using this client.

-Using the first client, the tester will retrieve the value of unwatched key to check if the transaction succeeded.
+Using the first client, the tester will retrieve the value of the unwatched key to check if the transaction succeeded.

 ```bash
 # Client 1